Discriminative Multimodal Learning via Conditional Priors in Generative Models: Introduction

 We show, through extensive experimentation, that our proposed CMMD model does not suffer from multi-modal posterior collapse.
 We also show that its joint representations embed information from multiple data modalities, which is useful to downstream tasks.
-We also benchmarked different multi-modal learning models across different representative domains, e.g. image-to-image, acoustic-to-articulatory, and image-to-annotation, the empirical results from this showing that CMMD achieves state-of-the-art results in downstream classification and in the generation of missing modalities at test time.
+We have benchmarked different multi-modal learning models across different representative domains, e.g. image-to-image, acoustic-to-articulatory, image-to-annotation, and text-to-image.
+The empirical results from this show that CMMD achieves state-of-the-art results in downstream classification and in the generation of missing modalities at test time.

 Our main contributions are: \begin{itemize} \item A new objective function that counteracts the restriction on MI between joint representations and the missing modalities \item A generative process that generates missing modalities at test time using a conditional prior\footnote{Conditional priors in variational autoencoders were introduced in \cite{sohn2015learning}.
 However, the focus was on the reconstruction of output data based on (always available) input data.
 On the other hand, our model uses conditional priors to generate latent representations in scenarios with missing data modalities.
 Hence, the prior distribution is modulated by the available modalities at test time and generates more informative representations than isotropic Gaussian priors.} \item Insights into the effect of posterior collapse in downstream classification and in the generative process in multi-modal learning. \end{itemize}